manuGil/online-core/docs/source/data-modeling.rst

       Steps to create a point layer using a CSV file in QGIS

-From the previous task you should have become clear that **points** are the simplest of geometries – they have an Y and X coordinates that anchors them to the spatial frame you are working on.
+From the previous task, you should have become clear that **points** are the simplest of geometries – they have a Y and X coordinates that anchors them to the spatial frame you are working on.

 Another way of representing geographic phenomenon suing the vector data model is using  **lines**.
 A line is nothing more than two or more connected points.

 .. attention::
    **Discussion.**
-   What is the difference between nodes and vertices and how can we know the direction of a line?
+   What is the difference between nodes and vertices, and how can we know the direction of a line?

-A last type of vector data model is  **polygons**.
+The last type of vector data model is  **polygons**.
 Polygons are one of the most well-known and commonly used vector data models.
-The are two important parts when using a polygon data model: the boundary model and the Topological model.
+There are two important parts when using a polygon data model: the boundary model and the Topological model.

 The boundary model explains how areas are represented and by storing the closed boundary that defines an area.
 A closed boundary is defined by a closed line (consisting of nodes and vertices, where the start and end vertices intersect).
 When representing the footprints of houses or the borders between countries, the boundary of each feature (house/country) is stored individually.